 Image: Masao Nishikawa

-Note: Generally speaking, headphones in for Netflix binges after 10pm on weeknights.
+Hot tip: Generally speaking, headphones in for Netflix binges after 10pm on weeknights.

 Wash your dishes, wash your undies, wash the shower.
-It’s just nice to enter into a clean shower, when you yourself want to become clean.
+It’s just nice to walk into a clean shower, when you yourself want to become clean.
 If your flatmate is a fake tan fiend, they might need a little reminder that Bondi Sands is long lasting – especially on the bathroom tiles.

-You may think your 3 pairs of shoes by the door and your bike in the hallway spark joy, but they are grinding on your flatmates’ LAST NERVE as they trip on them every day when coming home from work.
+You may think your 3 pairs of shoes by the door and your bike in the hallway spark joy, but they are grinding on your flatmates’ last nerve as they trip on them every day when coming home from work.
 Move them.

 Want to live harmoniously like the flatmates pictured above?
 Make like Keisuke and Taku who share together in Tokyo.
 Their secret?
 “Keep tidy all the time.
 Also always care about your housemate and how they feel.”

 Always think about your flatmates your shared living place will shine as well.